BinarySerializer/BinarySerializer.Klonoa/README.md

 - 10: SEQ

 ## Compression
 The game uses multiple compression types.
-So far I've found 3 of them, with 2 being implemented.

 ### ULZ
 A variant of LZSS.
 It has 4 types, with only 2 of them being used in the game.